 Allocation, on the other hand, involves using statistical procedures, such as within-household or nearest neighbor matrices populated by donors, to impute for missing values.

 3. Why is it important to measure item nonresponse?

-Item nonresponse measures allow data users to judge the completeness of the data in which the survey estimates are based.
+So that data users can judge the completeness of the data in which the survey estimates are based.
 Final estimates can be adversely impacted when item nonresponse is high and bias can be introduced if the characteristics of the nonrespondents differ from those reported by respondents.
 Item nonresponse and unit nonresponse both contribute to potential bias in the estimates.

 4. How does the ACS measure item nonresponse?

 Item nonresponse is measured through the calculation of allocation rates which are published with the survey estimates.
 The Census Bureau calculates measures of item nonresponse for two distinct universes.
 The American Factfinder (AFF) includes allocation tables specific to the tabulation universes.
 This Quality Measures Web page includes allocation rates for the universe that was eligible for editing and imputation.
 In some instances these will be the same, but in many instances they will differ.
 For example, we edit and impute data collected for educational attainment for the total population 3 years and over, so that is the universe referenced to calculate the allocation rates shown on the Quality Measures Web page.
 However, the tables for educational attainment in the AFF are restricted to the population age 25+ and therefore the imputation tables on AFF are restricted to this universe.
 The specific universe associated with each of these Quality Measures are shown in the tables, displayed below the title of each item.